WithGJR/search-result-crawler/README.md

-# A Framework For Writing Your Own Search Result Crawler
+# A Framework For Writing Your Own Search Result Crawler in Golang

 ## Installation